carbon-language/carbon-lang/llvm/docs/DiscourseMigrationGuide.md

 # Discourse Migration Guide

-## Current Status of Migration: Final checks of migration are complete.
-Discourse should be online shortly.
+## Current Status of Migration: Discourse is back online at a new URL: [https://discourse.llvm.org](https://discourse.llvm.org).
+The old one still works as well.
+We are aware of an issue with reply by email to emails from before the merge.
+We will update once we know more.

 This document is intended to help LLVM users to migrate from the mailing lists to Discourse.
 Discourse has two basic ways for interaction: Via the [web